-I am responsible for building and growing Centric’s National Enterprise Collaboration practice and have more than twenty years of experience in consulting and a few years as a business owner.
+I am responsible for building and growing Centric’s National Healthcare practice and have more than twenty years of experience in consulting and a few years as a business owner.

 I like to describe my background as mixed and myriad– I’m a scientist by training, and only started into technology as a matter of necessity while doing cardiovascular research with lobsters.
 Over the years, I’ve been blessed to work with automotive, healthcare, financial and life science industries, almost exclusively helping employees within these organizations work better together, but often solving very difficult problems at the same time.